WYX-gh/PEHTrans/README.md

 # PEHTrans
-The code for the paper " PEHTrans: A Hybrid Network with Parallel Encoders and Hierarchical Transformers for Multi-Phase Breast Cancer Segmentation " submitted to Neurocomputing
+The code for the paper " PEHTrans: A Hybrid Network with Parallel Encoders and Hierarchical Transformers for Multi-Phase Breast Cancer Segmentation " submitted to Biomedical Signal Processing and Control

 # Usage
 ## 1.Installation